mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 The connector is thus commented out and is not activated in the SSMS.

-:warning:: **Please note: in case you changed the Template, you must deploy these in the Configuration Utility in order to be effective.**
+:warning: **Please note in case you changed the Template, you must deploy these in the Configuration Utility in order to be effective**

 ## Uninstallation